Looking for the best 80s kids’ movies? Today I’m sharing a round up of 1980s films that I think your children will love.

 There’s feeding, clothing and protecting your child from physical harm, of course.
 And (very) close behind these things is ensuring you don’t allow your children to think that Beverly Hills Chihuahua represents what good cinema is all about.

-Over the past couple of months, Flea and I have been on a mission – to see, and rate, our top 20 movies from the 1980s, when (imho) some of the finest movies known to mankind were created.
+Over the past couple of months, Flea and I have been on a mission – to see, and rate, the top 20 best 80s kids movies.
+Because the 1980s were when (imho) some of the finest movies known to mankind were created.

 1. The Goonies

 The Goonies is Steven Spielberg’s epic story of a group of misfits who embark on a treasure hunt to save their neighbourhood from evil developers.
-It’s a can’t miss 80s movie because of the Truffle Shuffle, the gorgeous blend of coming-of-age drama and comedy adventure, and the little tear I always get when it comes to the line, “We’re all Goonies.”
+It’s one of the true can’t-miss 80s kids movies because of the Truffle Shuffle, the gorgeous blend of coming-of-age drama and comedy adventure, and the little tear I always get when it comes to the line, “We’re all Goonies.”
 Sniff.

 2. Adventures in Babysitting